Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 Adds an MCM menu that allows for adjusting the Fields of View for all of the game's camera views.

 [**FOV Slider Custom INI**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/FOV%20Slider%20Custom%20INI%201.0.3.7z)
 Custom configuration that increases field of view.
-Recommended to be used alongside **Pip-Boy 2000 Mk VI**, which we will install in the **Visuals** section.

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.